-Wild Things! is an experienced environmental education charity based in the the village.
-They offer highly skilled and enthusiastic outdoor instructors that give a crash course in camping, cooking on an open fire, creating shelters, gathering wild foods, learning about nature and mastering outdoor skills.
+Wild Things! is an experienced environmental education charity based in the village.
+They offer highly skilled and enthusiastic outdoor instructors that give a crash course in camping, cooking on an open fire, creating shelters, gathering wild foods, learning about nature, and mastering outdoor skills.

 Take a trip to the Findhorn Heritage Centre where you will learn about the fascinating history of salmon fishing in Findhorn.
 Or alternatively visit the Findhorn Bay Arts Centre who proudly display art that shows Scottish heritage.

-The Universal Hall is a regional venue for music, theatre, dance, comedy and film.
+The Universal Hall at the FIndhorn Foundation is a regional venue for music, theatre, dance, comedy, and film.
 The beautiful structure produces a wide variety of performances from opera to stand-up.